InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 - change box model

-You may not know that Repaint and Reflow has somthing to do with the **Event Loop**.
+You may not know that Repaint and Reflow has something to do with the **Event Loop**.

 - In a event loop, when a microtask finishes, the engine will check whether the document needs update.
 As the refresh rate of the browse is 60Hz, this means it will update every 16ms.

-- Then browser would check whether there are events like `resize` or `scroll`, if true, trigger the handlers.
-So the handlers of resize and scroll will be invoked every 16 ms, which means automatic throttling.
+- Then browser would check whether there are events like `resize` or `scroll` and if true, trigger the handlers.
+So the handlers of resize and scroll will be invoked every 16ms, which means automatic throttling.

 - Evaluate media queries and report changes.